Services & Support FAQ

 The University Bookstore is offering a variety of options for returning or selling books when you have finished with them, even if you are unable to come to campus.
 This FAQs document from the bookstore explains the available options, from prepaid shipping labels to in-person returns.

-Sunday Masses at 5:00 p.m. in the Dorothy Marron University Chapel resumed on August 31.
-Communion Services are held Monday through Thursday at 12:00 p.m. in the Marron Chapel.
+Sunday Masses are held at 5:00 p.m. in the Dorothy Marron University Chapel.
+Communion Services are held Monday through Thursday at 8:45 a.m. in the St. Stephen’s Chapel in the Mansion.
 All liturgies will follow applicable guidelines set by the Diocese of Trenton.
 Social distancing and face coverings are required.
 For communion, consecrated hosts will be offered only in the hand.